MartinMiles/awesome-sitecore/readme.md

 - [ItemNamingRules](https://github.com/seankearney/Sitecore-ItemNamingRules) - provides conditions and actions for the rules engine to automate item name conventions.
 You can use the ItemNamingRules project to apply different item naming rules in different branches of the content tree.
 - [MenuItemRules](https://github.com/jammykam/Konabos.SharedSource.MenuItemRules) - rules-based context item menu visibility.
 - [Sitecore adaptive rules](https://github.com/boro2g/sitecore-adaptive-rules) - adds support for adaptive rules for the Sitecore Rules Engine: they are useful when properties on conditions and actions have dependencies on one another.
+- [Organize Insert Options Rules](https://github.com/coreyasmith/OrganizeInsertOptionsRules) - a pipeline processor for the uiGetMasters pipeline that allows you to organize your Insert Options Rules however you like in the content tree.

 ## Security

 - [Securty Headers](https://github.com/GuitarRich/SXA.SecurityHeaders) - shown on an exaple of SXA but they are truly Helix-generic.
 - [MasterKey](https://github.com/islaytitans/MasterKey) - a module for Unlocking Sitecore Items.
+- [Sitecore Delete Access Rights](https://github.com/mikaelnet/sitecore-access-rights) - enables the "item:removeVersion" access right, allowing authors to remove individual item versions without allowing authors to delete the entire item.
+It also allows the initial creator of an item to delete his/her own item, unless an explicit deny delete access right is applied to the item.

 ## SEO